marcellafccosta/marcellafccosta/README.md

 >- 🎓 software engineering student
 >- 📍 brazil
->- 💡 exploring the world of software development with curiosity and dedication
+>- 💡 exploring the realms of code and creativity